IMPACT Living and Learning Community

 Through this journey offered in the Leadership LLC, students will be challenged to develop and define their own “leadership philosophy” and to create a niche on campus, beyond the LLC, that will foster self-realization through relationship-building and campus activities.

-- Anne Filippone, Dean, Student Engagement and Leadership
+- Anne Filippone, PhD, Dean, Student Engagement and Leadership